Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 relationships to target a specific element in the page (e.g. the _li_ contained in a _ul_ list).
 There is a cost to caculating where in the _DOM_ you're going to work on.
 Like in _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more than once.
-Here's an example _script_ block for improving our first _getting-started.html_ example where we're saving the DOM selector results.
+Here's an example _script_ element for improving our first _getting-started.html_ example where we're saving the DOM selector results.